This is a guide outlining the pros and cons of fossil fuel energy (coal, oil and natural gas), both now, and into the future.

 - Fossil fuels provide many economic and also social benefits, and developed countries have built their economies on the back of them

-- But, they are also a finite resource, and they can be devastating environmentally
+- But, they are also a finite resource, and they can have significant environmental drawbacks

 - Even ‘clean coal’ technology has not provided feasible results environmentally, considering the cost and unreliability, by many measures